 Peer Support Centre: We're here to listen.

-- 3 hours/week of shift room time (self scheduled)
+- 3-4 hours/week of shift room time in our PSC office (this is self-scheduled)

 - 4 hours/month of team time, including mandatory monthly meetings, planning events, etc.

-- 3 hours/month of ongoing role plays to keep skills up to par.
+- 2 role-plays per semester to keep skills up to par.

 Our volunteers are asked to join one of the three following teams: